 - Baby howler monkeys are fed on the mother milk for the initial days of their life.

 - They then also start eating adult diets as they grow bigger.

 Where Do Howler Monkeys Live – Howler Monkey Habitat

-- The natural habitat of howler monkeys are mountain and lower elevation forests.
+- The natural habitat of howler monkeys is a mountain and lower elevation forests.